Essequebo and Demerary Royal Gazette 1811 March 09

 Oars, Tar, Crackers in barrels, Small Boats, &c.

 March 9th, 1811.
-Samuel Mackay.
+SAMUEL MACKAY.

-Runaway from the Subscriber, a Negro Woman by name Dutchess; about five feet four to six inches high, and of the Congo nation, was far advanced in pregnancy, and had an open tray with Goods, but no pass; she is supposed to be harboured about some of the Plantations of Mahaica, and most likely is delivered - she was seen in the market at the Creek a fortnight ago.
-A Reward of Four Dollars will be given to any person that will apprehend or deliver the said negro to Mr. Philip Lovell at Mahaica Creek, or to
+RUNAWAY from the Subscriber, a Negro Woman by name DUTCHESS; about five feet four to six inches high, and of the Congo nation, was far advanced in pregnancy, and had an open tray with Goods, but no pass; she is supposed to be harboured about some of the Plantations of Mahaica, and most likely is delivered - she was seen in the market at the Creek a fortnight ago.
+A Reward of Four Dollars will be given to any person that will apprehend or deliver the said negro to Mr. PHILIP LOVELL at Mahaica Creek, or to

 Stabroek, 9th March 1811.

-The Negro Girl named Sarah, advertised in the Essequebo & Demerary Gazette of the 27th of last month, had been seen a day or two previous to the said advertisement cross the Demerary Ferry, and it has been further intimated to me, that after getting on one of the Plantations she was investigated by a person, to whom she artfully replied that the person advertised was an African. - I hereby further inform all persons, that she is a creole of Monserrat; and in addition to the appearance of her features given in the said advertisement, she has several very remarkable fleshy moles in and about her face.
+The Negro Girl named SARAH, advertised in the Essequebo & Demerary Gazette of the 27th of last month, had been seen a day or two previous to the said advertisement cross the Demerary Ferry, and it has been further intimated to me, that after getting on one of the Plantations she was investigated by a person, to whom she artfully replied that the person advertised was an African. - I hereby further inform all persons, that she is a creole of Monserrat; and in addition to the appearance of her features given in the said advertisement, she has several very remarkable fleshy moles in and about her face.

 March 9, 1811.
-Sarah Webley.
+SARAH WEBLEY.

-Picked-Up in front of Plant.
-Grove, a small Punt.
+PICKED-UP in front of Plant.
+Grove, a small PUNT.
 Whoever has lost the same, may have it restored by paying for this Advertisement, giving a reward to the Negroes that found the Punt, and applying as above.
 Mahaica, 8th March 1811.

-The Commissaries of Cumingsburgh advertise that they are wishful of Contracting the substantial reparation of the South Dam of the draining Sluice Trench.
+THE COMMISSARIES of CUMINGSBURGH advertise that they are wishful of Contracting the substantial reparation of the South Dam of the draining Sluice Trench.
 Proposals, either jointly or severally, for the re-establishment of the Greenheart Bulwark, supply of such Timber, Plank, and fastenings as may be requisite, as well as for making up the Dam itself, will be attended to by either of the Commissaries, and the Tender or Tenders lowest or most advantageous for the interest of the Town, will be closed without delay.
 Demerary, 9th March 1811.

-Old Madeira Wine. [heading]
+Old Madeira Wine.

-Hugh Mackenzie & Co. have on hand a quantity of first quality Madeira Wine, 20 month in the Colony.
+HUGH MACKENZIE & Co. have on hand a quantity of first quality MADEIRA WINE, 20 month in the Colony.
 It will be sold either by the dozen, or in Pipes, Hogsheads, or Quarter casks.

 Samples will be given at their Store daily to purchasers